María Denis

-María Denis (22 November 1916 – 15 April 2004) was an Argentine-born actress in Italian made films.
-Denis moved to Italy in 1932 when she was 16, and appeared in her first film there the same year.
-Denis became a top Italian star between 1936 and 1942 playing girl-next-door characters.
+María Denis (22 November 1916 – 15 April 2004, born Maria Esther Belmonte) was an Argentine-born actress in Italian made films.
+Denis moved to Italy when she was 16, in 1932, and appeared in her first film there the same year.
+She became a top Italian star between 1936 and 1942 playing girl-next-door characters.
 Denis later appeared in films in several other countries.
-In 1949 she appeared in the British film Private Angelo.
+In 1949, she appeared in the British film Private Angelo.

 Her younger sister Michela Belmonte was also an actress.

+Denis died in Rome on 15 April 2004, at the age of 87.